 If we say no to your Level 1 Appeal, your case will automatically be sent on to the next level of the appeals process.
-During the Level 2 Appeal, the Integrated Administrative Hearing Office reviews our decision for your first appeal.
+During the Level 2 Appeal, the Office of Administrative Hearings reviews our decision for your first appeal.
 This organization decides whether the decision we made should be changed.

-Step 1: The Integrated Administrative Hearing Office reviews your appeal.
+Step 1: The Office of Administrative Hearings reviews your appeal.

-- The Integrated Administrative Hearing Office is an independent New York State agency.
+- The Office of Administrative Hearings is an independent New York State agency.
 It is not connected with us.
 Medicare and Medicaid oversee its work. - We will send the information about your appeal to this organization.
 This information is called your "case file."
-We will send you a free copy of your case file.

-- You have a right to give the Integrated Administrative Hearing Office additional information to support your appeal. - Reviewers at the Integrated Administrative Hearing Office will take a careful look at all of the information related to your appeal.
-The Integrated Administrative Hearing Office will contact you to schedule a hearing.
+We will send you a free copy of your case file. - You have a right to give the Office of Administrative Hearings additional information to support your appeal. - Reviewers at the Office of Administrative Hearings will take a careful look at all of the information related to your appeal.
+The Office of Administrative Hearings Office of Administrative Hearings will contact you to schedule a hearing.